arielherself/espresso/README.raw.md

 ----------

+## Infrastructure disasters in India

+Opened in 1879, Jhulto Pul “hanging bridge” was the biggest tourist attraction in Morbi, a Gujarati town.
+Now it is the site of India’s [latest man-made disaster](https://www.economist.com/asia/2022/02/17/indias-omicron-wave-recedes-but-not-the-risk-of-premature-death).
+On October 30th, four days after the pedestrian suspension bridge reopened following maintenance work, its cables snapped, plunging several hundred people into the Machchhu river.
+On Wednesday Gujarat will mark a day of mourning for the victims.

+Oreva, the company which operates the bridge, has blamed people for swaying the walkway.
+But its employees are among the nine people arrested so far over the collapse.
+Ahead of state elections in December, opposition parties have alleged corruption over the way Oreva, chiefly a clock-maker, was awarded the bridge contract by the municipality of Morbi and the government of Gujarat, which are controlled by the Bharatiya Janata Party.
+Narendra Modi, India’s BJP prime minister, has ordered a “detailed and extensive” inquiry.
+The Supreme Court will open an investigation on November 14th.
+Indians will not expect much.
+Post-mortems following similar tragedies have done little to improve governance or shoddy engineering.

 ## A spyware scandal in Greece

 Officials from the European Parliament are in [Greece](https://www.economist.com/europe/2022/05/19/rows-over-press-freedom-overshadow-greeces-recent-achievements) on Wednesday to probe whether the ruling party used spyware to illegally snoop on politicians and a journalist.
 The government of Kyriakos Mitsotakis, the prime minister, has denied that it bought the Israeli-made Predator software (which is similar to the Pegasus [spyware](https://www.economist.com/middle-east-and-africa/2021/07/31/israel-is-loth-to-regulate-its-spyware-exports) used by governments including Mexico and Saudi Arabia).
 But the reluctance of officials to meet with investigators has fuelled worries that his New Democracy party was involved in an attempt last year to hack the phone of Nikos Androulakis, the leader of Pasok-Kinal, an opposition party.